Joe-Degs/c/nix-sys-programming/chap-two/using-make/README.txt

 A make file is made of "targets", "dependencies" and "rules".

-> target: file to be created/updated, may be a directive or a label
+> target: file to be created/updated or a label, may be a directive or a label
           it depends on source files, object files or other target files
 > dependencies: anything depended on to create the resulting files

 > rules: set of commands for the make program to execute

-automatic variable of make
+automatic variables of make
 ----------------------------
 $@ -> name of current target
 $< -> name of first dependency